 Early Elementary Years (6 to 7 years old)

-• Encourage your child to select the books.
-You will soon learn what topics interest your child.
+- Encourage your child to select the books.
+You’ll learn what topics interest your child.
 The best way to build a love of reading is to begin with high-interest stories.

-• Before you read a book, show your child the cover.
-Ask what your child thinks the title might be and what the story will be about.
+- Before you read a book, show your child the cover.
+Ask what they think the title might be and what the story will be about.

-• After the reading, ask your child what happened or what the key details were.
-Try asking, “How did the character learn his lesson?”
+- Ask your child what happened or about the key details at the end of the story.
+Try asking, “How did the character learn their lesson?”

 Here are three of our favorites: